shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-mint-nft.md

 git clone https://github.com/yourusername/metaplex.git
 ```

+All of the files from the Metaplex repository will now be downloaded into our folder.

-### ** 3) Change the default addresses
+### **3) Change the default addresses**

-Whenever we deploy the application, we want it to save to the forked Metaplex repository that we created.
+When we deploy the website, we want it to save in the Metaplex repository we forked on Github.
 This will allow us to easily get our own live marketplace online.

 * Change the deployment address to your Github username